zdravkov/kendo-docs/api/wrappers/jsp/stockchart/navigator-seriesitem.md

 ### missingValues `String`

-Configures the behavior for handling missing values.
+Configures the behavior for handling missing values.** Applicable for area and line series. **

 #### Example
     <kendo:stockChart-navigator-seriesItem missingValues="missingValues">